hungrymonkey/machine_learning/README.md

 # machine_learning
-implementation of common machine learning algorithms in random languages.
+implementation of common machine learning algorithms in an assortment of programming languages.

 ```
 hansen_regression.py 	Optimized linear regression implmented in numpy + python